zhang-fengdi/zhang-fengdi.github.io/ControlGS/README.md

 This repository contains the source code for the [ControlGS project website](https://zhang-fengdi.github.io/ControlGS/).

-The website is based on the [Nerfies project page](https://nerfies.github.io), and reuses their open-source HTML/CSS/JS template.

 If you find ControlGS useful for your research or deployment, please consider citing our paper:

 ```bibtex